Derived Partners of Enriques Surfaces

-\textbf{Abstract.} Let $V$ be a $6$-dimensional complex vector space with an involution $\sigma$ of trace $0$, and let $W \subseteq \Sym^2 V^\vee$ be a generic $3$-dimensional subspace of $\sigma$-invariant quadratic forms.
+\textbf{Abstract.} Let $V$ be a $6$-dimensional complex vector space with an involution $\sigma$ of trace $0$, and let $W \subset \Sym^2 V^\vee$ be a generic $3$-dimensional subspace of $\sigma$-invariant quadratic forms.
 To these data we can associate an Enriques surface as the $\sigma$-quotient of the complete intersection of the quadratic forms in $W$.
-We exhibit noncommutative Deligne-Mumford stacks together with Brauer classes whose derived categories are equivalent to those of the Enriques surfaces.
+We exhibit noncommutative Deligne-Mumford stacks together with sheaves of Azumaya algebras on them whose derived categories are equivalent to those of the Enriques surfaces.
 This provides a more accessible treatment of \cite[Theorem 6.16]{kp}.
+We also construct geometric realizations of the Brauer classes coming from these sheaves of Azumaya algebras which may be of independent interest.